MADRID Students at Madrid-Waddington Central School got a first-hand look at the dangers of drinking and driving Monday.

 Organizers said the event is an effective way to show students the real-life dangers of drinking and driving.

 We have lost quite a few students over the years, Madrid First Assistant Chief Scott G. Hough said.
 With summer coming and outdoor parties, we thought maybe we could get together and try to show them how they can prevent this from happening in the future.

-Junior Natalie L. Boland, 16, said she hopes the drill will help create awareness of the dangers of drinking and driving during prom season.
+Junior Natalie L. Boland, 16, said she hopes the drill will help raise awareness of the dangers of drinking and driving during prom season.

 Even one drink is too many, she said.

-Over 40 West Potsdam first responder, and Madrid and Waddington firefighters and rescue personnel participated.
+More than 40 West Potsdam first responders and Madrid and Waddington firefighters and rescue personnel participated.

-The two vehicles were donated by Waynes Gas & Service, Madrid.
+The two vehicles were donated by Waynes Gas & Service.
 State police officers Zachary P. Benson and Daniel L. Eberly also participated in the event.